Deputy Director of Science

 - Editor-in-Chief, Biochemical Systematics and Ecology

-- Editorial Board, Phytochemistry, Phytotherapy Research, Physiological Entomology, Journal of Tropical Medicinal Plants, Natural Product Communications
+- Editorial Board, Phytotherapy Research, Physiological Entomology, Journal of Tropical Medicinal Plants, Natural Product Communications

-I have a keen research interest in furthering our understanding of the role plant-derived compounds play in plant-animal interactions, especially their role in the host selection behaviour of insects.
-This basic ecological knowledge can assist identification of plant-derived compounds that have use in pest control as well as in pharmaceutical research.
+I have a long-term interest in furthering our understanding of the role plant-derived compounds play in plant-animal interactions, especially their role in the host selection behaviour of insects.
+This fundamental knowledge can assist with the identification of plant-derived compounds that have use in pest control as well as in pharmaceutical research.
 As Deputy Director of Science I play a leading role in the co-ordination of projects with different business sectors that promote and utilise plant and fungal-based solutions to meet current global challenges.

 Furthering our knowledge about the historical uses and potential new uses of plants assists support plant conservation and it is vital that there is dissemination of this knowledge in ways that engage with the public, especially the young.
 The majority of the work of this group is funded through research grants and commercial contracts.